andreatramacere/jetset-installer/README.md

    and activate the environment: `conda activate jetset`

-3) if you are using pip to create a new environment is optional, eg:
+3) if you are using pip, the  creation of a new environment is optional, eg:

    `pip install virtualenv`